 - Two, a crucial factor will be for each team to find some town about 2 hours ride from the finish (this can be the same place for more than one team.)
 All team randonnées require that a minimum of 25 kilometers be ridden in the final 2 hours of the event.
-So, some proof of passage, such as a store receipt or stamp, must be gotten two hours before the finishing time in a town or village.
+So, some proof of passage, such as a store receipt or stamp, or a photograph of a recognizable landmark, must be gotten two hours before the finishing time.
+(Options for proof of passage are described in Article 8 of the Rules for Riders.)
 Working backwards from the finish, find some town at least 25 km, then keep working backward toward the desired starting location.

 - Four, there should be several controls along the route, probably not much farther than 100 km apart.
 Remember that you only get distance credit for the shortest legal and safe distance between successive controls.
 So, between each pair of neighboring controls, you need to ferret out any possible shortcuts.
 You may need to shift controls location or add some to get credit for all the distance you ride.

 - Two copies of the team's proposed route and schedule should be sent to the RBA.
 He or she, in turn, will keep one (paper) copy on hand for additional scrutiny if requested by RUSA.